kukuu/Technopedia/README.md

 The implode() function returns a string from the elements of an array.
 Note: The implode() function accept its parameters in either order.
 However, for consistency with explode(), you should use the documented order of arguments.
 However, it is recommended to always use two parameters for backwards compatibility.

-## OWASP

-OWASP (Open Web Application Security Project) is an organization that provides unbiased and practical, cost-effective information about computer and Internet applications.

 ## Types of injection Attacks